Royal Villa of Monza: The building

-Napoleonic Period
+Napoleonic period

-Following the establishment of the Napoleonic Kingdom of Italy, the building was used as a Royal Palace and became home to the Viceroy of Italy, Eugène de Beauharnais.
+Following the establishment of the Napoleonic Kingdom of Italy, the building was used as a royal palace and became home to the viceroy of Italy, Eugène de Beauharnais.

 The new Viceroy commissioned the architect Luigi Canonica to improve the structure of the villa, including the construction of the theatre on the north wing.

-It was always at the behest of Beauharnais that, between 1806 and 1808, the complex of the Villa and its Gardens was extended in size, through the construction of the vast fenced park called "Monza Park"; in fact, it was between 1807 and 1808 that the current 14 km long wall was built, using the demolition material of the ancient Visconti’s castle.
+It was always at the behest of Beauharnais that, between 1806 and 1808, the complex of the villa and its gardens was extended in size, through the construction of the vast fenced park called "Monza Park"; in fact, it was between 1807 and 1808 that the current 14 km long wall was built, using the demolition material of the ancient Visconti castle.

-A new Austrian Period
+A new Austrian period

-With the fall of the First Empire (1815), Austria annexed the Italian territories to the Kingdom of Lombardy-Venetia and Monza was included in the province of Milan.
+With the fall of the First French Empire (1814), Austria annexed the Italian territories to the Kingdom of Lombardy-Venetia and Monza was included in the province of Milan.

-The new Viceroy was Ranieri Giuseppe d’ Asburgo- Lorena.
+The new Viceroy was Archduke Rainer Joseph of Austria.

-Archduke Ranieri was passionate about botany and thanks to his contribution the Park and the Gardens became rich in new species.
+Archduke Rainer was passionate about botany and thanks to his contribution the park and the gardens became rich in new species.

 In 1819 a school was opened in the park to train professional gardeners to care for the gardens of imperial residences.
-The archduke commissioned the architect Giacomo Tazzini to modernize the villa.
-He worked in particular on the apartments reserved for the archduke's sons and daughters, on the floors, which were enriched with refined decorations, and on the bathrooms.
+The Archduke commissioned the architect Giacomo Tazzini to modernize the villa.
+He worked in particular on the apartments reserved for the Archduke's sons and daughters, on the floors, which were enriched with refined decorations, and on the bathrooms.

-Ranieri left Monza in 1848 and Marshal Radetzky settled there.
+Rainer left Monza in 1848 and Marshal Radetzky settled there.

-In 1857 Archduke Maximilian of Habsburg, the new governor of Lombardy-Veneto, occupied the villa sporadically for only two years, definitively closing the Austrian period of the Royal Villa.
+In 1857 Archduke Maximilian of Austria, the new viceroy of Lombardy-Venetia, occupied the villa sporadically for only two years, definitively closing the Austrian period of the Royal Villa.

 Italian Kingdom

 In 1861, when the new Kingdom of Italy was established, the building became a palace of the Italian Royal House of Savoy.

-In 1868 the villa was donated by Vittorio Emanuele II to his son, the future Umberto I on the occasion of his marriage to Margherita of Savoy.
-The villa was a very welcome gift and was immediately used by the royal couple; after the death of King Vittorio Emanuele, modernization works, cured by the architects Achille Majnoni d'Intignano and Luigi Tarantola, were undertaken.
+In 1868 the villa was donated by Victor Emmanuel II to his son, the future Umberto I on the occasion of his marriage to Margherita of Savoy.
+The villa was a very welcome gift and was immediately used by the royal couple; after the death of King Victor Emmanuel, modernization works, cured by the architects Achille Majnoni d'Intignano and Luigi Tarantola, were undertaken.

 The Royal Villa was abandoned by the royal family in 1900, after the murder of King Umberto I on 29 July 1900.
 The King was assassinated in Monza by Gaetano Bresci while he was attending a sports event organized by the club "Forti e Liberi".

-After the mournful event, the new King, Vittorio Emanuele III no longer wanted to use the Royal Villa, closing it and transferring most of the furnishings to the Quirinale.
+After the mournful event, the new king, Victor Emmanuel III no longer wanted to use the Royal Villa, closing it and transferring most of the furnishings to the Quirinal Palace.